rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 - `Add` - will add a new configuration
 - `Update` - the `Add` button will change when a configuration is selected

-Profile:

-- `Create` - create a new profile, add and select the profile
-- `Delete` - delete the selected profile, default profile cannot be deleted

-Local catalog and Remote catalog are added either by using drag and drop from file manager or by text only.
-If enter by text please remember to add the full path.
-Remote catalogs is entered either by full paths or use the `~` character to expand remote user home catalog.

 ### Task

 - synchronize, which is default and keeps source and destination in sync